 When considering equivalent service items and levels, outside companies cost considerably more than what we charge at the VAPR.
 This can be misleading with “special deals” and promotional emails.
-Low cost antibody and protein offerings are also typically low service and quality.
+Low-cost antibody and protein offerings are also typically low service and quality.
 To get you the reagent you need takes the level of expertise and attention offered by VAPR.
 We never sacrifice quality.

-More importantly, we’re right here at Vanderbilt – we can work with you to discuss, design and execute relatively sophisticated strategies that would not be feasible for a company, and we can troubleshoot together if unexpected problems arise.
+Most importantly, we’re right here at Vanderbilt – we can work with you to discuss, design, and execute relatively sophisticated strategies that would not be feasible for a company, and we can troubleshoot together if unexpected problems arise.
 Because of the distance and complications involved in mailing samples, companies generally offer little more than a guarantee to provide ELISA positive clones to a purified antigen.
 You send them purified antigen, and 5 months later (if things work out), they send back 5-10 clones that score highly by ELISA.
 The antibodies may or may not do what you need.
 We can work directly with you to vastly increase the odds of getting the right antibodies.
 If you need mAbs that work in a particular assay (eg, immunoprecipitation, immunofluorescence, Western blotting, Immunohistochemistry), we can work with you to screen specifically for these functions.

 Polyclonal antibodies (2 rabbits for ~$1000-$1500) can be generated in about 2 months by sending purified antigen to various companies that specialize in this technology.
 They will immunize the animals and send you the bleeds as they become available.
 If you are able to generate 4-5 mg of extremely pure antigen, this may be the best option.
 It’s fast, relatively inexpensive, and can yield large quantities of high titer polyclonal antisera.
 Indeed, a good high titer polyclonal antisera can be superior to mAbs in terms of signal intensity because the antibodies recognize multiple epitopes.
 This is a particularly good option if you need antibodies fast and are not overly concerned with specificity.
-For example, if you need only to be able to visualize the protein on a Western blot and you know its size, then a polyclonal antisera is ideal.
+For example, if you need only to be able to visualize the protein on a Western blot and you know its size, then a polyclonal antiserum is ideal.
 However, the same antisera might be useless for immunofluorescence if it interacts with multiple bands on a Western blot.

 On the downside, each time the animal is boosted, the character and titer of the antisera will change.
 Therefore, in principle, and often in practice, each bleed needs to be characterized separately.
 If the immunogen is not extremely pure, antibodies to contaminants will also be present.
 Contaminants can be binding partners that copurify with the antigen making it impossible to use the antisera for validating protein-protein interactions.
-Even if the antigen is pure, the recognition of multiple epitopes by polyclonal antibodies increases the chances of unwanted cross reactivity with other proteins.
+Even if the antigen is pure, the recognition of multiple epitopes by polyclonal antibodies increases the chances of unwanted cross-reactivity with other proteins.
 This kind of problem is rarely encountered with monoclonal antibodies.

 - Native Protein – Many believe that the best antigens are native proteins because they are correctly folded and provide optimal templates for antibodies that might recognize different kinds of determinants such as conformational (good for immunoprecipitation) and linear (good for Western blotting) epitopes.
 In practice, it is difficult or impossible for most labs to purify adequate amounts of native protein from biological mixtures.
 Therefore, antigens are generally prepared by recombinant technologies (ie, expression of 6XHIS-tagged proteins in bacteria) or by chemically synthesizing peptide antigens.

 - Peptide Antigens – Peptide antigens have a couple of obvious advantages.
 They are easy to generate and by definition define the antibody binding site on the target protein.
-If you want to target a particular defined epitope within a protein, a peptide antigen is the obvious way to go.
+If you want to target a particularly defined epitope within a protein, a peptide antigen is an obvious way to go.
 Peptides work best if they are greater than 12 amino acids in length, and must be conjugated to an appropriate carrier protein (eg, BSA or KLH) in order to generate a significant immune response.
 Shorter peptides are adequate if one uses a chemical spacer arm to distance the peptide from the protein carrier.
 An important modification of this technology is the use of phospho-peptides to generate antibodies that selectively interact with the phospho-epitope.
-These so called phospho-specific monoclonal antibodies are powerful tools for analysis of signaling events regulated by phosphorylation.
+These so-called phospho-specific monoclonal antibodies are powerful tools for the analysis of signaling events regulated by phosphorylation.
 There are a couple of potential disadvantages of peptide antibodies.
 While generating a high-titer of antibodies to the immunized peptide is relatively easy, it is too often the case that these antibodies show low reactivity to the actual protein of interest.
 It has been shown that as much as 50% of the time anti-peptide antibodies show unacceptably low or no recognition of the native protein of interest.

-- Recombinant Protein Antigens- We find this to be the best balance in terms of obtaining sufficient antigen and in eventual quality of the antibodies produced.
-Recombinant full-length or protein fragments have a much better track record of generating antibodies that robustly recognize the native protein of interst.
-The obvious and most straight-forward approach for many investigators is to generate recombinant antigens in bacteria, but other systems are also avaliable.
+- Recombinant Protein Antigens- We find this to be the best balance in terms of obtaining sufficient antigen and in the eventual quality of the antibodies produced.
+Recombinant full-length or protein fragments have a much better track record of generating antibodies that robustly recognize the native protein of interest.
+The obvious and most straight-forward approach for many investigators is to generate recombinant antigens in bacteria, but other systems are also available.
 VAPR can assist researchers in expressing their proteins in bacteria, insect cells, or mammalian cells.
 The exact system used depends on the protein and the ultimate uses for the antibodies.
 Please contact us to learn how we can help produce recombinant proteins for use as immunogens, or any other need.

 It is relatively easy to generate anti-peptide antibodies because the technology for peptide synthesis, carrier conjugation, and immunization is well established.
 On the other hand, these antibodies are often of relatively low affinity and can be ineffective in recognizing native proteins if the peptide is not exposed on the protein surface.
-However, in certain cases peptide-based approaches are required.
+However, in certain cases, peptide-based approaches are required.
 In these cases, VAPR will perform a full antigen analysis to help you select the optimal peptide to maximize the chances of success.

 Phosphospecific monoclonal antibodies can be somewhat more difficult to generate than conventional anti-peptide antibodies and require additional screening.
-On the other hand, the technology is not different from conventional methods of generating monoclonals, and some phosphoepitopes are quite immunogenic.
-It is sometimes difficult to get phosphospecific antibodies that do not show at least limited cross reactivity with phosphoepitopes on other proteins.
+On the other hand, technology is not different from conventional methods of generating monoclonals, and some phosphoepitopes are quite immunogenic.
+It is sometimes difficult to get phosphospecific antibodies that do not show at least limited cross-reactivity with phosphoepitopes on other proteins.
 This is presumably because a key element of the epitope (ie, the S, T, or Y phosphate group) is common to many other phosph-proteins.
 Although these issues present special challenges, the overall success rate is reasonable, and these antibodies can be extraordinarily valuable in signaling studies.

 Mouse monoclonal antibodies come in several classes (eg, IgM, IgG, etc).
 Because IgM antibodies are of low affinity and hard to work with, the immunization protocols are designed to avoid IgM antibodies and give mostly an IgG response.
 There are several different “isotypes” of IgG that are structurally (and functionally) similar but differ from one another by the presence or absence of a few antigenic determinants.
 All of the IgG isotypes work great for typical biologic assays such as IP, WB, and IF.
 About 90% of the monoclonals derived from a typical fusion will be IgG1, with the remainder being IgG2a, IgG2b, or IgG3.
 Though mostly irrelevant in terms of how they function in an assay, it can be important to know the isotype in particular situations.
 For example, the different isotypes bind to protein A and protein G with markedly affinities at markedly different pH’s, and are therefore relevant to elution strategies used for the most common antibody purification methods (which are based on affinity purification of IgG antibodies on Proteins A or G affinity columns).
 More importantly, companies offer quite a few “isotype” specific secondary antibodies conjugated to fluorescent dyes.
-These can in turn can be used in double immunofluorescence experiments to distinguish between proteins recognized by primary antibodies of different isotype.
+These can, in turn, can be used in double immunofluorescence experiments to distinguish between proteins recognized by primary antibodies of a different isotype.